tequdev/evernode-docs/docs/source/platform/hooks/operations.md

 ### Propose
 - Hosts or Evernode Labs can propose governance candidates.
 With this proposal, the proposer should provide the hook hashes and pay an EVR amount equal to the current moment's reward quota.
-- If a proposal is purged (life period has passed or another proposal is already approved), the proposer will lose the EVR stake spent on the proposal.
+- If a proposal is purged (the life period has passed or another proposal is already approved), the proposer will lose the EVR stake spent on the proposal.
 - If the proposal is accepted, the proposer will receive the entire amount of the stake spent on the proposal.

 ### Withdraw